tom2strobl/smooth-shadow/README.md

   // low values result in a more mellow shadow, high values in a more crispy experience sharpness?: number, // default 0.5 (between 0 & 1)
-  // on colored backgrounds you should tint your shadows for more sexiness, totally optional though rgb?: [number, number, number] // default [0, 0, 0] ) => string
+  // on colored backgrounds you should tint your shadows for more sexiness, totally optional though color?: [number, number, number], // default [0, 0, 0] ([0-255, 0-255, 0-255])
+  // position of the lighton x/y axis.
+0 is the center, -1 left/top, 1 right/bottom
+  lightPosition?: [number, number] // [-1 - 1, -1 - 1], where 0 is the center
+}) => string
 ```

 For the code example of the screenshot / the [Demo](http://tom2strobl.github.io/smooth-shadow), check out `/docs/index.js`.

 ## How it works

-Depending on `distance` a good amount of layers is determined and then through carefully self-crafted bezier-easing-functions in combination with the `sharpness` and `intensity` arguments realistic looking results are plotted.
+Depending on `distance` a good amount of layers (more layers means softer result but less performance, so we try to find the best tradeoff) is determined and then through linear interpolation and carefully self-crafted bezier-easing-functions in combination with the `sharpness` and `intensity` arguments realistic looking results are plotted. `color` and `lightPosition` are rather straightforward.

 ## Performance